 Elegant Resorts was established in 1988 and has been a pioneer for luxury travel experiences ever since.
 Why and how do you think it has managed to survive and maintain its pioneering ethos in such a competitive industry?

-Our team has over 1000+ years experience in travel, mostly in the luxury market, and all our consultants travel to our featured destinations and have first-hand experience of our hotels.
-We listen very carefully and engage with our clients, discover their preferences, their aspirations and reasons for planning their holiday.
+Our team has over 1000+ years of experience in travel, mostly in the luxury market, and all our consultants travel to our featured destinations and have first-hand experience of our hotels.
+We listen very carefully and engage with our clients, discovering their preferences, their aspirations and reasons for planning their holiday.
 We then deliver tailor-made experiences with the help of the excellent relationships we have with all our industry partners.
 From being available to clients

 24 hours a day, organising room upgrades, preferential dining and spa times, to delivering the best priority service in any possible times of crisis, our clients always come first and our concierge service is second to none.

 What do you love most about working in the luxury travel market?